Business problems – the most common challenges encountered by SMEs and how to face them

 It almost goes without saying that finance is one of the biggest concerns for small business owners.

-In October finance provider Liberis which provides loans to small businesses, surveyed business owners to find out why they needed extra cash.
+Finance provider Liberis which provides loans to small businesses surveyed business owners to find out why they needed extra cash.
 Their reasons included needing funding to stay afloat (26 %), to pay tax and bills (23 %) and for marketing (34 %).

 Obviously, owing money on which you will then have to pay interest is not a particularly good idea, so how can businesses manage their finances better?